planetscale/nextjs-conf-2021/README.md

 In order to connect your database to your application deployed in Vercel, you will need to set the `DATABASE_URL` variable.
 This URL is how your Vercel application is able to securely connect to PlanetScale.
 The URL is in the following format: `mysql://[username]:[password]@[host]/star-app?sslaccept=strict`

-You can create a password in PlanetScale and generate this URL in the Connect modal in your database, select "Prisma" to get the Prisma specific URL:
+You can create a password in PlanetScale and generate this URL in the Connect modal in the database branch of your choice, select "Prisma" to get the Prisma specific URL:

 ![Connect modal in PlanetScale app showing passwords](https://cdn.sanity.io/images/f1avhira/production/ecc1910dce37410254a169060a35538976a1fdf5-1624x1298.png)